mate-academy/jv-stream-github-practice/checklist.md

 ## Common mistakes (jv-stream-github-practice)

 #### Try to use a minimum amount of stream operations
- * If you have a long boolean expression you may create your own implementation of Predicate and use it in your filter.
+ * If you have a long boolean expression you may create your own implementation of predicate and use it in your filter.
  * Where possible try to use single map operation instead of sequence of them.
  * If you need to throw exception when no result found after stream execution sometimes `get()/getAsDouble()` may help, try to google what does it do.